squid-cache/squid-cache.github.io/Squid-3.0.rst

 = Next steps =

  * Fix all critical and major bugs.
  * Do some pre-releases and get user feedback.
  * release 3.0
  * Work on performance in 3.1

-= Coordination =
+= Drive =

-Bug-squashing weekend 2nd and 3rd September in #squiddev on irc.freenode.net (use a IRC client like 'xchat' to connection.
+Bug-squashing weekend 2nd and 3rd September in #squiddev on irc.freenode.net (use a IRC client like 'xchat' to connect).
+For results and coordination see BugSprintSeptember2006